rtekim/Visualizing-Amazon-Reviews/Proposal.md

 ![Overview](figs/sketch1.png)

 Scatterplot of book reviews.
 Initially, the x-axis encodes Review Date, the y-axis encodes the Total number of Votes and the color of the mark encodes a verified purchase or not.
 The y-axis can be changed to encode the Total number of helpful votes or the percentage of helpful votes.
 The color can be changed to encode star rating or country code or book vs ebook.
 When a point on the scatterplot is selected, two charts are filled up.
 One chart displays the book title of the review selected and lists all of the reviews for that book.
 This chart displays total votes, helpful votes, rating, and date for each review.
-The other chart displays the reviewer who's review was selected in the scatterplot.
+The other chart displays the reviewer whose review was selected in the scatterplot.
 This chart displays a row for each book this customer has reviewed along with columns for total votes, helpful votes, rating, and date.
 Multiple points can be selected on the scatterplot and this will add more rows to both charts.
 Clicking on a point after it is selected removes the associated rows from the charts.

 ### Sketch 2